cgarbin/cgarbin.github.io/_posts/2021-04-26-machine-learning-interpretability-feature-attribution.md

 Which one is correct?
 Both.
 We are interested in each employee's contribution when they are working together. _This is a collaborative game_.

-To understand the individual contributions, we start by analyzing all possible paths to go from no employee to all three.
+To understand the individual contributions, we start by analyzing all possible paths from "no employee" to "all three employees".

 | Path | Combination to get to all employees |
 | -: | :- |